rpucella/rpucella.github.io/courses/webdev-sp21/homeworks/homework4.md

 For example (using `curl`):

-    $ curl -X POST --data '{"comment": "this is a test of the emergency broadcast sy stem"}' --header 'Content-Type: application/json' localhost:8080/new-comment/e93
+    $ curl -X POST --data '{"comment": "this is a test of the emergency broadcast system"}' --header 'Content-Type: application/json' localhost:8080/new-comment/e93eb954-3e6a-4493-83ff-01516ec8399b
-    eb954-3e6a-4493-83ff-01516ec8399b

     {"timestamp":"2021-03-15T01:22:04.594422"}

-and after the comment has been added, it shows up when you do a GET on `comments` for that picture:
+(note that this depends on the Picture ID, so your test needs to be different) and after the comment has been added, it shows up when you do a GET on `comments` for that picture:

     $ curl -X GET localhost:8080/comments/e93eb954-3e6a-4493-83ff-01516ec8399b